hdriel/rock-paper-scissors-web/README.md

 ## Tech and Skills
 Development styles with [Sass](https://sass-lang.com/) by separated into component styles <br>
-my new approach to Keep project in [KISS](https://he.wikipedia.org/wiki/KISS) principle for highest for readability and easy maintenance
+Using made self animation for rotate computer question choose for 2 seconds Write scripts with my new approach to Keep project in [KISS](https://he.wikipedia.org/wiki/KISS) principle<br>
-Each button control on the logic and UI updates
+For highest for readability and easy maintenance, like each button control on the logic and UI updates you can review my code starting from `scripts/main.js` file